Last editedMar 20234 min read

 If the customer uses a digital wallet system like Apple Pay on their smartphone or banking app, there is no need for a middle-person.
 These solutions are slowly becoming the preferred payment method for many younger consumers, as while there are fewer risks in digital payments, in general, mobile wallets are seen as being even more secure and flexible.

-US cardholders can use near-field communication (NFC) technology to scan their cards and make instant payments at physical retail locations.
-Contactless payment became more standardised during the pandemic.
+For all purchases under £100, UK cardholders can use near-field communication (NFC) technology to scan their cards and make instant payments at physical retail locations.
+Contactless payment became more standardised during the pandemic, with the limit raised from £30 to £100.
 It works in the same way as a traditional card transaction, only with a tap rather than a swipe.
 PIN codes are also not required.
 Note, however, that transaction fees might apply.